07947613070

 The splendid facade of Westminster Council House makes a perfect backdrop for the group and posed photography.

-A Handy Dodge
+A Handy Photography Dodge

 If your posed wedding photographs are cut short, there is a little cheat: